sfc-gh-dwilczak/tutorials/docs/snowflake/container/cpu/jupyter.md

 ## Video
 Video coming soon.

+## Requirements
+As of now, you need to have an account that is in a [container services enabled region](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview#available-regions).

 ## Setup :octicons-feed-tag-16:
 Let's start by setting up Snowflake before we jump to docker.
 Create a worksheet in snowflake and add the code below.
 Please fill in a password and hit run: